M-arcus/cloudron-docs/docs/documentation/apps.md

 Uninstalling an app immediately removes all data associated with the app from the Cloudron.

+!!! note "Backups are not removed"
-Note that app backups are not removed when it is uninstalled and are only cleaned up based on the backup policy.
+    App backups are not removed when it is uninstalled and are only cleaned up based on the backup policy.
+Apps can always be re-instated from their backups using the CLI tool.

 ## Redirecting www domain